MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 **Examples:**

-1. In the example below, table `DedupedT` includes a single record per `EventId`, and will be used as the baseline for the materialized view.
-Only records in `T` that are ingested after view creation time will be included in the materialized view:
+1. In the following example, table `DedupedT` includes a single record per `EventId`, and will be used as the baseline for the materialized view.
+Only records in `T` that are ingested after the view creation time will be included in the materialized view:
     <!-- csl -->
     ```kusto
     .create async materialized-view with (move_extents_from=DedupedT) MV on table T